Artists-in-Residence

 • Access to robustly equipped studio + outdoor work pad

-• $1,000 site visit stipend
+• Residency stipend

-• Up to 10 hours/week studio assistance & training
+• Studio assistance & training

 • At least 1 mentorship session with Executive Director & Chief Curator